Property and bank accounts

 Money in a joint bank account automatically passes to the other owners.
-Other bank accounts are part of the estate.
+You still have to include this money as part of the estate when you work out Inheritance Tax.

 What happens to the person’s property depends on how it was owned.